YohDeadfall/Kinetic/README.md

 Since all observable properties should be defined as `Property<T>` or `ReadOnlyProperty<T>`, there's a limitation of Kinetic usage.
 It's supported only by Avalonia at the moment thanfully to the extensible binding system, but a general solution to support any XAML framework will come later.

 To make Avalonia recognize Kinetic properties, the `Kinetic.Avalonia` package should be added and one line of code at startup as well:

+Collection bindings automaticlly produce a proxy which translates `ListChange<T>` to `INotifyCollectionChanged` events.

 ```csharp
 using Avalonia.Data.Core;